blumixid/docs/manageapps/workingWithProxy.md

 ## Java applications
 {: #java_apps}

-For [Liberty for Java](../runtimes/liberty/index.html) and the [java_buildpack](../runtimes/tomcat/index.html) applications the proxy settings can be passd to the runtime via the **JAVA_OPTS** environment variable.
+For [Liberty for Java](../runtimes/liberty/index.html) applications, the proxy settings can be passed to the runtime via the **JAVA_OPTS** environment variable.
 For example you can issue the command:
 ```
    $ cf se myApp JAVA_OPTS "-Dhttp.proxyHost=yourProxyURL -Dhttp.proxyPort=yourProxyPort"
 ```